StreamCharge/ApiCharge/ApiChargeStellarRPC/Mainnet/README.md

 - **Monitor fund recipient** - Regularly check your balance
 - **Keep certificates valid** - Set up renewal reminders

+## Disclaimer

+THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+THE AUTHORS AND COPYRIGHT HOLDERS ARE NOT LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY ARISING FROM THE USE OF THIS SOFTWARE.

+This software facilitates cryptocurrency transactions on the Stellar network.
+Users are solely responsible for:

+- Securing signing keys, certificates, and credentials
+- Compliance with all applicable laws and regulations in their jurisdiction
+- Any financial losses resulting from misconfiguration, misuse, or security breaches
+- Ensuring adequate backups and disaster recovery procedures

+By deploying this software, you acknowledge that you have read and agree to the [ApiCharge Terms of Service](https://apicharge.com) and accept all risks associated with operating a financial services node.

+**This is beta software.** Features may change without notice.
+Use in production environments is at your own risk.

+## License

+Copyright © 2025 ApiCharge.
+All rights reserved.

+See [ApiCharge Terms of Service](https://apicharge.com) for usage terms.

 ## Support

 - Documentation: https://apicharge.com/Documentation/index.html